You know you need to be doing video, but as an accountant you’re feeling a little…

 You can follow me on insta for my live videos and stories here: https://www.instagram.com/karenlreyburn/

-3. Share a video in our PF Marketing Facebook group.
+3. Share a video in the PF Lab Community.

-This is the single safest place for sharing a video anywhere.
-We only allow accountants in this group, so most of the people in that group are more terrified of video than you are.
+This is the safest place for sharing a video.
+We only allow accountants in this group, so many of the people in that group are equally as (or more) worried about video than you are.

 4. Pay attention to what your kids do.